oscarplatoon/binary-search/README.md

 ## Binary Search

+**The goal of binary search is to find the index of a passed in value compared to an array of strings or integers.**

 Let's say that our set of values is shaped a little differently from our previous linear search challenge.
 Use this code to generate it:

 ```ruby